What is an NZeTA, and do I need one?

 If you come with your partner or family, they must also be from a Visa waiver country and will be required to satisfy the same criteria stated above.

 The cost of an NZeTA is currently NZD 9 if you apply using the free mobile app.
-Alternatively, you can apply through Immigration NZ website, and this will cost NZD 12.
+Alternatively, you can apply through the Immigration NZ website, and this will cost NZD 12.
 When applying you will also have to pay an International Visitor Conservation and Tourism Levy, that will cost NZD 35 per person.

 Read more about applying for a visa for New Zealand: